zxstim/polkadot-hackathon-2025/README.md

 ## **How It Works**
 ### Architecture
+#### LST token contract
+An ERC20 token contract that is representative of the LST that will be available on Asset Hub.

+#### zUSD contract
+An ERC20 token contract that is a stablecoin and has the vault as the owner (the only one who can mint and burn).

+#### ZeKaeVault contract
+A contract that allows users to deposit LST, withdraw LST, mint zUSD and burn zUSD.
+Additionally, it has a liquidation function that allows the liquidators to liquidate LST from the user when the collateral ratio is below threshold.
+The collateral ratio is set at 150% for now.

+Revelant functions:
+- `deposit(uint256 amount)`
+- `withdraw(uint256 amount)`
+- `mint(uint256 amount)`
+- `burn(uint256 amount)`
+- `liquidate(address user)`

+#### SimpleMockOracle contract
+A simple mock oracle contract that returns the exchange rate between the underlying asset and the LST, the price of the underlying asset and the price of the LST.

+Relevant functions:
+- `getExchangeRate()`
+- `getPriceOfUnderlyingAsset()`
+- `latestAnswer()`

 ### Demo Instructions
 Please use Moonbeam Alpha (Moonbeam Testnet) to test the demo.
 Asset Hub had issues preventing me from deploying some core contracts.